 PMA2020/Ethiopia is collecting data in 221 nationally representative enumeration areas throughout Ethiopia.
 PMA2020/Ethiopia is implemented by our partners at Addis Ababa University School of Public Health.
 The project has employed 221 female resident enumerators, 30 supervisors, and 5 regional coordinators to conduct data collection.

-Survey progress: PMA2020/Ethiopia has completed the first, second and third rounds of data collection.
-The fourth round is underway.
+Survey progress: PMA2020/Ethiopia has completed five rounds of core data collection and one round of maternal and newborn health data collection.
 Access PMA2020/Ethiopia publications here.

 PMA2020/Ethiopia Principal Investigator: Dr. Solomon Shiferaw

 Dr. Solomon Shiferaw is an Assistant Professor at the Addis Ababa University in the School of Public Health, Department of Reproductive Health and Health Service Management.
 His research background includes, adolescent reproductive health, and potential use of mobile phone based applications to improve maternity service utilization and inventory management of contraceptives at health facilities.
 His work on PMA2020 builds upon a longstanding collaboration of Addis Ababa University with the Bill & Melinda Gates Institute for Population & Reproductive Health.
 Dr. Solomon holds an MD from the University of Gondar and an MPH from Addis Ababa University.